Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 ✓ Correct Answer: (b) Estimating a statistic

-Explanation: Inferential statistics involves drawing conclusions about a population from sample data.
-Its core activities are:
+Inferential statistics involves drawing conclusions about a population from sample data.
+Its core activities are estimating population parameters (not statistics — statistics are already known from the sample), testing hypotheses, and analysing relationships.

 A statistic is computed directly from the sample and is already known, so estimating it is not part of inferential statistics.